Call us to set up an appointment! 765.962.9900

 CONTACT Johnson Chiropractic

-Listen to this PODCAST with Dr. Dan Clark on the Back Doctor’s Podcast with Dr. Michael Johnson as he describes imaging for back pain in the program of treatment for pain relief.
+Listen to this PODCAST with Dr. Dan Clark on the Back Doctor’s Podcast with Dr. Michael Johnson as he explains the role of imaging for back pain in the scheme of treatment for pain relief.

 Schedule your Richmond chiropractic appointment with Johnson Chiropractic today.
-Let’s discover together the best path to Richmond back pain relief – with or without MRI imaging!
+Let’s explore together the best path to Richmond back pain relief – with or without MRI imaging!

-Johnson Chiropractic carefully chooses when and if MRI images are needed to guide the Richmond chiropractic treatment plan.
+Johnson Chiropractic carefully decides when and if MRI images are needed to guide the Richmond chiropractic treatment plan.